lakshmisaikumarramineni-web/cursor-claude-code-portfolio/README.md

 6. Authenticated Claude Code using an Anthropic Console account (API billing), since I don't have a paid Claude subscription
 7. Successfully logged in and reached the Claude Code interactive prompt
+8. Installed OpenAI Codex CLI via npm (`npm install -g @openai/codex`)
+9. Launched Codex, let it complete its sandbox setup, and it authenticated automatically without a manual login step
+10. Ran a live test prompt ("what is 2+2") — Codex responded correctly, confirming a fully working install

 ## Issues I ran into (and how I solved them)